godiard/help-activity/source/dimensions.rst

 1. As you click, the cards will move to the match area on the left side of the screen.
 (You can also drag the cards to the match area.)
 2. Once three cards are in the match area, a validation test is run:

-* If the cards make a `valid match <http://wiki.sugarlabs.org/go/Activities/Dimensions#Examples_of_valid_matches>`_, a smiley face will appear.
+* If the cards make a `valid match <#examples-of-valid-matches>`_, a smiley face will appear.
-* If they are an `invalid match <http://wiki.sugarlabs.org/go/Activities/Dimensions#Examples_of_invalid_matches>`_, a frowny face will appear, which details as to why the cards do not match.
+* If they are an `invalid match <#examples-of-invalid-matches>`_, a frowny face will appear, which details as to why the cards do not match.
 Clicking on the smiley face will result in the match being removed and new cards dealt from the deck.
 Clicking on the frowny face will remove the last card in the match area back to the right side of the screen.

 3. Once the game is over, the screen will fill with smiley faces.